Guides on Using Cryostat

 4. Create your Match Expression

-The Match Expression in a rule definition is a Java-like snippet of code that Cryostat interprets and uses to determine if a rule should be applied to any given target.
+The Match Expression in a rule definition is a Common Expression Language expression that Cryostat interprets and uses to determine if a rule should be applied to any given target.
 Match Expressions should thus evaluate to a boolean value.
 The simplest Match Expressions would be the booleans true or false; if we use true, the rule will apply to every target.
 The Expression has a target object in global scope, with the following form in JSON notation:

 {